33 Sights in Radebeul, Germany (with Map and Images)

 Show sight on map

-The white Radebeul Water Tower, also known as the Franzosenturm, with its red conical roof, is a cultural monument that dominates the cityscape.
-The address Am Wasserturm belongs to Kötzschenbroda Oberort and is located in the Historic Vineyard Landscape Radebeul Monument Conservation Area.
+The white Radebeul Water Tower, also known as the French Tower, with its red conical roof, is a cultural monument that characterizes the cityscape.
+The address Am Wasserturm belongs to Kötzschenbroda Oberort and is located in the Historic Vineyard Landscape Radebeul Conservation Area.
 The water tower is the only large structure in the Radebeul-West forest park.
 This, in turn, is part of the Lößnitz landscape conservation area.

 Wikipedia: Wasserturm (Radebeul) (DE)